 Both the US and the USSR are on record as endorsing the principle that neither side should gain strategic advantage over the other as a consequence of SALT agreements.
 The entire problem of what to keep and what to prohibit under a SALT arrangement-of what "mix" would strengthen deterrence and what "mix" would not-takes time to work out.
+On the one hand, the longer both superpowers continue to develop and deploy new strategic weaponry, the more complex becomes the task of arriving at mutually acceptable SALT arrangements.
+On the other hand, failing to maintain strong unilateral deterrents or quickly agreeing to simplistic trade-offs, dismantling arrangements, and "freezes" could work to the disadvantage of both the nuclear superpowers, destabilizing deterrence and making the delicate balance of terror even more delicate.

-On the one hand, the longer both superpowers continue to develop and Strategic deterrence is the most vital protection we have to ensure our continued national existence.
+Strategic deterrence is the most vital protection we have to ensure our continued national existence.
 If it can be obtained eventually at less cost and risk through SALT arrangements, this will be a real step forward.
 But no one will know until the negotiators have had sufficient time to do their work-behind closed doors and without any pressures to hurry.
-Meanwhile, our deterrent must be maintained unilaterally, with maximum public support for early congressional approval without cuts-of the already pared-down requests for strategic offensive and defensive force maintenance and modernization included in the Administration's FY 1971 military budget.
+Meanwhile, our deterrent must be maintained unilaterally, with maximum public support for early congressional approval-without cuts-of the already pared-down requests for strategic offensive and defensive force maintenance and modernization included in the Administration's FY 1971 military budget.